phpearth/docs/_install/windows/php.md

-# Windows installation

 On Windows there are multiple ways to install the latest, stable PHP.
-Here we will cover and recommend to you the most useful ways to get up and running fast.
+This guide will cover the most useful ways to get up and running fast.

 ## Official Windows binaries